Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 The Reading Brain Project aims to investigate how readers of different ages and reading abilities comprehend scientific texts \citep{hsuNeurocognitiveSignaturesNaturalistic2019, liReadingComprehensionL12019, follmerWhatPredictsAdult2018}.
-To date, two datasets have been collected, with participants performing a reading task whilst undergoing simultaneous eye-tracking and fMRI scanning.
-51 English native speakers are requested to read five short texts about a scientific subject.
+To date, two datasets have been collected, with participants performing a reading task whilst undergoing simultaneous eye-tracking and fMRI (Functional Magnetic Resonance Imaging) scanning.
+51 English native speakers are requested to read five short texts about a scientific topic.
 In the The Reading Brain Project L2 Dataset, 56 native speakers of Mandarin were tasked with reading the same five English texts.
 The participants were divided into two groups: one residing in the US and the other one in China during the data collection period.
 IITB-HGC \citep{maharaj_eyes_2023} comprises the data of five participants assessing the correctness of a claim given its context.
 The 500 context-claim pairs were taken from the FactCC benchmark dataset, used to detect hallucination in automatically generated text \citep{kryscinski_evaluating_2019}.
-50 Norwegian participants read 40 English text passages, with idioms used literally and figuratively in the Not Batting an Eye Dataset\citep{kyriacou_not_2024}.
-To assess the effects of tasks on human reading, \citet {hahn_modeling_2023} collected data from 20 Native English speakers reading 20 news articles under two task conditions.
-EMTeC (Eye Movements on Machine-Generated Texts Corpus) contains eye‑tracking data from 107 native English speakers who read 42 machine‑generated one‑page texts \citep{bolliger_emtec_2025}.
+50 Norwegian participants read 40 English text passages, with idioms used literally and figuratively in the Not Batting an Eye Dataset \citep{kyriacou_not_2024}.
+To assess the effects of tasks on human reading, \citet {hahn_modeling_2023} collected data from 20 Native English speakers \review{reading 20 news articles under two task conditions.
+The tasks included a preview condition, where participants first read a question on the text, then they read the text, and then they saw the question again with four answer choices and had to select one answer.
+In the no-preview condition, the question was not presented at the beginning of the trial, but only after the text had been read.} EMTeC (Eye Movements on Machine-Generated Texts Corpus) contains eye‑tracking data from 107 native English speakers who read 42 machine‑generated one‑page texts \citep{bolliger_emtec_2025}.
 CoLAGaze \citep{bondar_colagaze_2025} provides eye‑tracking for 42 native English speakers who read 306 sentences (153 grammatical–ungrammatical pairs) sourced from CoLA \citep{warstadt2019neural}.
-OASST-ETC comprises eye‑tracking from 24 expert raters who evaluated LLM responses to OASST1 prompts (each participant inspected subsets of prompts and up to two candidate responses) \citep{lopez-cardona2025OASSTETCDatasetAlignment}.
+For GGTG (Gaze-guided text generation) 18 English texts had been generated using a Language Model which applied a mechanism to control the text generation by gaze.
+The eye-tracking dataset then contains data from 24 participants, including both native and non-native speakers of English, reading the generated texts \citep{sauberli2026ControllingReadingEase}.
+OASST-ETC comprises eye‑tracking data from 24 expert raters who evaluated LLM responses to OASST1 prompts (each participant inspected subsets of prompts and up to two candidate responses) \citep{lopez-cardona2025OASSTETCDatasetAlignment}.
 InteRead contains eye‑tracking from 50 participants who read a 28‑page fiction excerpt with experimentally triggered interruptions \citep{zermiani_interead_2024}.
-The Alzheimer dataset contains data from 162 older adults (79 memory clinic patients including participants diagnosed with Alzheimer’s disease, mild cognitive impairment, or subjective memory complaints and 83 participants in a control group) who read a standardized paragraph (International Reading Speed Texts) and completed additional tasks \citep{jang_classification_2021}.
+The Alzheimer dataset contains data from 162 older adults (79 memory clinic patients including participants diagnosed with Alzheimer's disease, mild cognitive impairment, or subjective memory complaints and 83 participants in a control group) who read a standardized paragraph (International Reading Speed Texts) and completed additional tasks \citep{jang_classification_2021}.
 The Multi Choice Answering study recorded eye movements from 71 examinees (mostly non‑native English speakers) while they solved two controlled multiple‑choice comprehension items \citep{corbaci2022LatentGrowthModeling}.
 Finally, the ZuCo corpora combine eye-tracking with EEG data, with ZuCo 1 containing 12 participants and ZuCo 2 18 participants \citep{Hollenstein2018zuco1, hollenstein-etal-2020-zuco}.
 See Table~\ref{tab:english} for more information.